AxisCommunications/axis-model-zoo/scripts/auto-test-framework/larod-test/README.md

 # larod-test ACAP application written in shell script

-This README file briefly explains this ACAP works
+This README file briefly explains how this ACAP works.

 ## Getting started